healthfinch/allscripts-unity-client/README.md

 The `allscripts_unity_client` gem is a Ruby client for the Allscripts Unity API.
 See http://remotecentral.allscripts.com/UnityAPIReference for more documentation on the API.

+## Upgrading to 5.0.0

+As of January 1, 2020, all users must authenticate via `AllscriptsUnityClient::Client.get_user_authentication` before calling Magic API endpoints.
+In version `5.0.0` of this gem we will raise an error when users attempt to call said endpoints without authenticating first.
+In order to test your application, you can upgrade to `5.0.0-alpha` first, which will only log when you make such unauthenticated calls.

 ## Installation

 Add this line to your application's Gemfile: